Reinforcing School Expectations at Home

 - Special Privileges.
 Does your child always want to stay up late on Friday nights?
 Does she want to skip making the bed once in awhile?
 Would she like to take care of the neighbor’s gerbil while they are away?
 Does she want to talk on the phone?
 Would she like to choose the video for family movie night?
 Use these privileges as rewards.

-- Change it Up.
-Give your child the chance to save money for a trip to the Dollar Store, or for a larger, more expensive prize, by giving him a dime or quarter for each positive behavior report from school.
+- Change It Up.
+Give your child the chance to save money for a trip to the dollar store, or for a larger, more expensive prize, by giving him a dime or quarter for each positive behavior.
 As an added bonus, kids can practice counting money each day, and trade smaller coins for larger coins or bills of equivalent value.

-- An activity or privilege must be important to the child in order for its loss to be effective.
+- Make It Mean Something.
+An activity or privilege must be important to the child in order for its loss to be effective.

-- The punishment should fit the crime.
+- Punishment Fits the Crime.
 For example, a child who talks back to the teacher might be expected to write a letter of apology to her.
 Also, the consequences for talking in line should not be as severe as those for bullying a classmate.

 Hopefully, reinforcing positive behavior will be reward enough to encourage children to follow classroom rules.
 This can be a giant first step toward an outstanding school year!